teuflj/git_practice/README.txt

-Hello Cameron, you big slut
+Hello Cameron, you magnificent person!